+Behavioral health problems and treatment have come a long way.
 Decades ago, the subject of mental problems was virtually taboo.
 Fortunately, today, the social stigma that comes with mental and behavioral health disorders is now slowly being lifted.
 People afflicted with such issues can now turn to behavioral health centers, which are now quite prevalent thanks to the Substance Abuse and Mental Health Services Association (SAMHSA).
-If you or a loved one has certain issues you wish to seek treatment for, here are the five types of behavioral health problems that centers offer to help you with.
+If you or a loved one has certain issues you wish to seek treatment for, here are the five types of behavioral health problems and treatment that centers offer to help you with.

 Number One: Addiction